gburgett/dallas-albania-connection/src/pages/blog/2017-07-23-marlie-albania-2017.md

 ![Marlie & friends shoes](/files/blog/2017/marlie_2017_shoes.jpg)

 For those who have supported me and prayed for me, thank you so much for partnering with me on the mission to Albania!
 I hope that this gives you a small picture of how God is working not only Albania but in my life. _Thank you._

+_ - Marlie Austen is a Team Leader with the Team Albania ministry.
+She has been taking discipleship trips to Albania since 2016 and leading others back there since 2017._